Configure Linux Streaming

 yum --nogpgcheck localinstall pvs_RED_HAT_<package version>.rpm

-Installation is accomplished using a GUI or through the command line.
-To use the GUI, you must install PyQT4 using your preferred method for installing 3rd party Python modules.
+Installation is done using a GUI or through the command line.
+To use the GUI, you must install PyQT4 using your preferred method for installing third party Python modules.

 Using the GUI to create a Linux golden image

 To invoke the GUI to install this feature:

 - Log in while an administrator.